yufengwudcs/ScisTree/README.md

 # About sequence reads
 A frequently asked question is how to deal with single cell sequence reads in order to use ScisTree.
 For your convenience, I have created a simple example with detailed instructions.
 To try this, you should download and unzip the two zipped files called SeqReadsTest.tar.gz and SeqReadsTest-sortbam.tar.gz.
 Unzipped these files and move the sorted bam files to the directory "SeqReadsTest".
 Then follow the instructions given in README.txt.
 It should be easy to try it out.
 Note: you will need the program Monovar and samtools to run the example.
 I would suggest you to first install and try to run Monovar before running this tuotiral.

-August 8, 2019: I was told the script "dumpCellReadCounts.awk" was missing from the distribution.
-I just uploaded this script to the main distribution directory.
-Download it to your working directory.
+August 29, 2019: I was told the script "dumpCellReadCounts.awk" was missing from the distribution.
+Use "convMonovarOutputToAlleleCounts.awk" instead.

 # Code release, May 28, 2019
 Current version is v.1.2.0.6.
 The source code is in the file ScisTree-ver1.2.0.6-src.zip.
 There are sevreal changes since the previous release.
 First the input format is changed to allow user to specify cell and site names.
 Also, a main change in this code release is that ScisTree now allows to discard some genotypes when constructing initial trees.
 Simulation shows that this can be useful when data contains significant noise.
 In this case, using only more reliable genotypes can improve the quality of initial trees.